Uniformization of tongues in Double Standard Map family and variation of maximal chaotic sets: Dynamically natural uniformization of tongues

+lies in the complexified DSM family.
+We note that with the above normalization, the quasiconformal map $\Phi_{\lambda_1,\nu_1}$ is uniquely defined, and is also $\eta$-symmetric (as $\eta$ commutes with $R_\tau$).

-By construction, $g_1$ lies in the complexified DSM family.
-Further, it has an attracting $q$-cycle on $\mathbb{S}^1$ and two distinct $\eta$-symmetric critical points.
+By construction, the map $g_1$, which lies in the complexified DSM family, has an attracting $q$-cycle on $\mathbb{S}^1$ and two distinct $\eta$-symmetric critical points.
 We denote the distinguished attracting periodic point $\Phi_{\lambda_1,\nu_1}(x_0)$ of $g_1$ by $x_1$.
-It is now easily seen that a linearizing map of $g_1^{\circ q}$ in a neighborhood of $x_1$ is given by
+We claim that a linearizing map for $g_1^{\circ q}$ in a neighborhood of $x_1$ is given by